aetros/aetros-cli/README.md

 > Training 'x82d0r' restarted.
 Open http://aetros.com/trainer/app?training=x82d0r to monitor the training.
 ```

-Use CTRL+C stop gracefully stop the job.
+Use CTRL+C to stop gracefully the job (it will sync latest monitoring information, insights and weights).
 Press CTRL+C again to force shutdown.

 Please note: If you use image datasets AETROS is downloading all images to current working directory at `./datasets/`.
 Also you'll find after you handle with networks two additional folders in the current working directory `./networks` and `./weights`.